 Time to Boil

-This stove had one of the slower times for straight up boiling, finishing a quart of 60-degree water in 4:50 and 50-degree water in 5:10.
-But, as discussed in the next section, compared to other models it was on the faster side when wind was present.
+This stove had one of the slower times for straight-up boiling, finishing a quart of water in 4.75 minutes.
+But, as discussed in the next section, compared to other models, it was on the faster side with wind present.

 Good choices were made in the design process of this stove, allowing it to remain relatively consistent through all manner of weather variations.
 Despite just 10,000 BTUs per burner, its compactness helps to pack a little punch.
 If speed is a priority for your boiling needs, however, one option is to pair the Classic with a rapid-boiling backpacking model like the JetBoil MiniMo.